hnqiu/git-cheat-sheet/README.md

 `git diff --stat <oldCommit>..<newCommit>`  | show change stat (additions & deletions) between the two `git commit --amend`                    | combine staged changes with the previous commit (commit message will be opened) <br> `amend` will create an entirely new commit, instead of modifying the old commit
-`git commit --amend -m "new msg"`       | change the most recent commit message to "new msg" `git reset HEAD~`                       | undo the last commit and leave changes unstaged (`HEAD` will be copied to `.git/ORIG_HEAD`)
+`git commit --amend -m "new msg"`       | change the most recent commit message to "new msg" `git commit --amend --no-edit`          | commit staged changes to the previous commit without message editing `git reset HEAD~`                       | undo the last commit and leave changes unstaged (`HEAD` will be copied to `.git/ORIG_HEAD`)
-`git reset --soft HEAD~`                | undo the last commit and leave changes staged `git reset --hard <commitID>`           | roll back local repo to the specified version and remove previous commits `git push origin [branchname] --force`  | force push local repo to remote `git revert <commitID>`                 | roll back files and create commit to record rollback history `git checkout <commitID> [file]`     | revert a specified file to the commited reversion and stage changes (not commited) `git checkout <commitID>~1 [file]`   | revert a file to the first parent of the specified commit and stage changes
+`git reset --soft HEAD~`                | undo the last commit and leave changes staged `git reset --hard <commitID>`           | roll back local repo to the specified version and remove previous commits `git push origin [branchname] --force`  | force push local repo to remote `git revert <commitID>`                 | roll back files and create commit to record rollback history `git cherry-pick <commitID>`            | merge changes from a commit `git rebase [branchname]`               | rewrite the current branch history to follow the commits in the specified branch `git rebase -i HEAD~2`                  | rebase specified last commits in interactive mode `git rebase --continue`                 | continue with history rebasing in interactive mode `git checkout <commitID> [file]`     | revert a specified file to the commited reversion and stage changes (not commited) `git checkout <commitID>~1 [file]`   | revert a file to the first parent of the specified commit and stage changes